bird-sanctuary/bluejay-documentation/detaileddesing.md

 * [Timer 2 ISR]({{ '/timer-2-isr/' | relative_url }})
 * [Timer 3 ISR]({{ '/timer-3-isr/' | relative_url }})

-## Interrupts Service Routines
+## Hardware Interrupt Service Routines
-Interrupts are a bit more intuitive: An external input triggers the according ISR.
-BB based MCUs have 2 hardware interrupts with dedicated interrupt vectors, but technically GPIO pins can also be used, although with a shared interrupt vector.
+Hardware interrupts are a bit more intuitive: An external input triggers the according ISR.
+BB based MCUs have 2 hardware interrupts with dedicated interrupt vectors, but technically GPIO pins can also be used as interrupts, although with a shared interrupt vector.

 Hardware interrupts are triggered on state change, so either falling edge, rising edge or either.